 The PSUs of this multi-stage area probability sample were selected with Probabilities Proportionate to Size.
-A weighted Measure of Size (MOS) is a measure whereby subpopulations for which an oversample is desired were multiplied by a weighting factor that increases the probability of selection for units in that domain.
+A weighted Measure of Size (MOS) is a measure whereby subpopulations for which an oversample was desired were multiplied by a weighting factor that increased the probability of selection for units in that domain.
 This allowed us to oversample particular subgroups in the population.
-A weighted measure of size ${}^{M{h\alpha\beta}}$ for the ${}^{\beta^{th}}$ area segment in the ${}^{\alpha^{th}}$ PSU in stratum h was created as follows.
-If a block is in a block group with at least some threshold proportion of the population being black or Hispanic, then the count of occupied housing units in that block was multiplied by a factor set such that targeted oversamples for blacks and Hispanics was achieved, based on the four domains defined above (see Table 1).
-For all other blocks, the measure of size ${}^{M{h\alpha\beta}}$ is the 2010 Census occupied housing unit count for the block.
+A weighted measure of size $M{h\alpha\beta}$ for the oth ho{-} area segment in the $lpha^{\prime h}$ PSU in stratum h was created as follows.
+If a block was in a block group with at least some threshold proportion of the population being black or Hispanic, then the count of occupied housing units in that block was multiplied by a factor set such that targeted oversamples for black and Hispanic individuals was achieved, based on the four domains defined above (see Table 1).
+For all other blocks, the measure of size M{head} was the 2010 Census occupied housing unit count for the block.

-Having determined these block-level composite measures of size, the next step was to sum them to the PSU level across all blocks in the PSU to obtain a PSU level measure of size $M{h\alpha}$, and the PSU measures of size summed to a stratum size M_h .
+Having determined these block-level composite measures of size, the next step was to sum them to the PSU level across all blocks in the PSU to obtain a PSU level measure of size $M{h\alpha}$, and the PSU measures of size summed to a stratum size M{h} .
 Within a PSU stratum, a single PSU was selected with probability proportionate to the composite measure of size in most cases, or $M{h\alpha}/M_h$.
 In self-representing strata, where the PSU is so large that it will come into the sample with certainty, the probability of selection is 1.0.
 In all other strata, it is less than 1.0.
 With single selections per stratum, the following equation can be used to calculate the PSU selection probability.
 The notation below is simplified by suppressing the stratum and PSU indices from the left-hand side of equation 1: